Dhiraj4-alt/vsd_RISC_V_week1/README.md

+Got it 👍 I’ll polish your Day 2 README section so that it’s very clear, structured, and professional.
+Here’s the refined version you can directly paste:

+---

-## 📘 Day 2 – Understanding the Sky130 Library
+📘 Day 2 – Understanding the Sky130 Library

-### 🔹 Theory Study: SKY130 .lib File
+🔹 Theory Study: SKY130 .lib File

-The .lib file in the Sky130 Process Design Kit (PDK) contains detailed information about standard cells.
-Each cell definition provides insights into power, area, timing, and input/output behavior.
+The .lib (Liberty) file in the Sky130 Process Design Kit (PDK) contains detailed descriptions of standard cells.
+It defines their functionality, timing, power, and area information, which are essential for synthesis.

+Key Points

-PVT (Process, Voltage, Temperature) Variations
+1. PVT Variations (Process, Voltage, Temperature):

-Process → Variations due to fabrication.
+2. Process → Variations due to fabrication.

-Voltage → Variations due to supply voltage.
+3.Voltage → Variations due to supply voltage.

-Temperature → Variations due to operating temperature.
+4. Temperature → Variations due to operating conditions.

 Example: sky130_fd_tt_025C_1v08

 tt → Typical process corner.

-025C → Temperature at 25°C.
+025C → Operating temperature at 25°C.

 1v08 → Supply voltage of 1.08V.

+---

-Cell Definitions in .lib
+### Cell Definitions in .lib

-Different flavors of gates and cells are provided.

-Includes area numbers, power consumption, leakage power, and pin definitions.
+Describes gates (cells) and their names.

+Contains different versions (“flavors”) of the same cells.

+Provides information on:

+Area numbers.

+Leakage power.

+Power consumption.

-Input pins include information about transition power and load effects.
+Number of pins and transition power for each input.

+---

+### Impact of Cell Size

 Larger cells → more area, less delay, but higher power.

 Smaller cells → less area, more delay, but lower power.

 ---

 ### 🔹 Lab Exercise: Synthesizer Basics

-The command synth -top is used to synthesize the top-level design.
+synth -top → Synthesizes the top-level design.

-The command read_liberty -lib <library_name> loads the standard cell library for synthesis.
+read_liberty -lib <library_name> → Loads the Sky130 standard cell library into Yosys.

-Yosys uses this library to map RTL Verilog into actual logic gates.
+The synthesis process maps RTL Verilog into actual logic gates using the provided .lib.